EscVM/OIDv4_ToolKit/README.md

 <img align="right" src="images/rectangle.png">

-In the original dataset the coordinates of the bounding boxes are made in the following way:
+In the __original__ dataset the coordinates of the bounding boxes are made in the following way:

 **XMin**, **XMax**, **YMin**, **YMax**: coordinates of the box, in normalized image coordinates.
 XMin is in [0,1], where 0 is the leftmost pixel, and 1 is the rightmost pixel in the image.
 Y coordinates go from the top pixel (0) to the bottom pixel (1).

 However, in order to accomodate a more intuitive representation and give the maximum flexibility, every `.txt` annotation is made like:

 `name_of_the_class    left    top     right     bottom`

+where each coordinate is denormalized.
+So, the four different values correspond to the actual number of pixels of the related image.

 If you don't need the labels creation use `--noLabels`.